apache/commons-weaver/src/site/markdown/index.md

          [EPL](http://eclipse.org/legal/epl-v10.html) which can be
          considered less permissive than the Apache license.
 Choice is A Good Thing.
+* *Q*: What is the relationship between Commons Weaver and ASM/Javassist/CGLIB?

+    *A*: Rather than being an _alternative_ to these technologies, Commons Weaver can be thought of as providing a structured environment in which these technologies can be put to use.
+I.e., the bytecode modifications made by a given `Weaver` implementation would typically be done with one of these (or comparable) libraries.

 [mvnplugin]: commons-weaver-maven-plugin/plugin-info.html
 [antlib]: commons-weaver-antlib-parent/commons-weaver-antlib/index.html